mokshgna13-glitch/My-personal-site/README.md

 The website contains hidden interactive features and Easter eggs for visitors to discover.

-### ⚡ GOJO Easter Egg

-A hidden feature inspired by one of my favorite anime characters.

 ### 📱 Responsive Design

 The website adapts to different screen sizes so it can be used on both desktop and mobile devices.